M.A.D. (Indian TV programme)

-M.A.D., which stands for "Music, Art, and Dance", was an Indian educational children's television programme.
+M.A.D., which stands for "music, art, and dance", is an Indian educational children's television series.
 It was produced by Miditech, and aired on Pogo TV.
 It began in 2005 and ran for seven seasons.
 It is a Do it yourself show.
 The main host and director of the show is Rob (Harun Robert).
 He shows how to make different easy and difficult but cool art.
 He is also followed by some co-anchors in every season.
 The series came to an end in 2010.
 After the success of the show, Rob started a YouTube Channel "Mad Stuff with Rob" based on the show.

 Cast

 Along with Rob, who is the artist and main host, some other co-anchors were introduced in different seasons to perform dance and play music.